Photo credit: Susan Maggiore

 - Chives, chopped or snipped, for garnish

-- Sourdough rolls or English muffins and softened butter, for serving
+- 4 sourdough rolls or English muffins

 Heat a soup pot over medium-high heat.
 Add the bacon and render until crisp.
 Remove, finely chop and reserve the bacon bits.